kreier/T300/README.md

 - Motorshield L298 with buzzer on pin4
 - 4 DoF robot arm with 4 servos on pin A0 to A3
-- Bluetooth Low Energy connection with pin 8
+- Bluetooth Low Energy connection with pin 0 and 1 (Serial1)
 - PWM motor control on pin 10 to 13
-- 1602 LCD display over I2C on pin 21 and 22 SDA SCL
+- 1602 LCD display over I2C on pin 2 and 3 SDA SCL
 - MPU6050 gyroscope for location control on I2C
 - IR encoder for one axis on pin A4 and A5